Learn faster with a Growth Process – Growth Hackers

 At GrowthHackers, Sean developed the ICE scoring system.
 This allows teams to have a standard for measuring the impact, confidence, and ease of an idea amongst the rest.

-• Impact: How much of an impact will this idea have if it’s successful?
+- •Impact: How much of an impact will this idea have if it’s successful?

-“You might think that only ideas that are very high impact are worthy of being submitted, but remember that a team should be selecting a mix of potentially high-impact experiments, which will generally require more work, and some that are easier to implement but also have a good, if not great, chance of producing meaningful results."
+“You might think that only ideas that are very high impact are worthy of being submitted, but remember that a team should be selecting a mix of potentially high-impact experiments, which will generally require more work, and some that are easier to implement but also have a good, if not great, chance of producing meaningful results." - •Confidence: How confident are you that this idea will work?

-“This rating should be based just on conjecture, but on empirical evidence of some kind, whether from data analysis, review of industry benchmarks, published case studies, or knowledge of previous experiments."
+“This rating should be based just on conjecture, but on empirical evidence of some kind, whether from data analysis, review of industry benchmarks, published case studies, or knowledge of previous experiments." - •Ease: How easy is it to implement this idea?

 “The ease score both provides the growth team a reality check about overly ambitious ideas and helps identify some ‘low-hanging-fruit’ tests to run each time through the growth hacking process."